Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 ## Part 0: Initial Setup & Foundational Resources

 ### S3 Bucket Creation
-Action: Created an S3 bucket named vpc-three-tier-project.
+Created an S3 bucket named vpc-three-tier-project.

 Purpose: This bucket will store the application code that our EC2 instances will download and run.